-To 3D print out your own set of hominin skulls, here the page with the .stl files.
+To 3D print out your own set of hominid skulls, here the page with the .stl files.

-If you do not have access to a 3D printer, contact Dr. Molly Selba at HETMP).
+If you do not have access to a 3D printer, contact HETMP.

 To inquire whether your school can borrow a set of skulls and instruments through our skulls-on-tour program, contact Dr. Chris Bayer at cbayer@tulane.edu.